1996 J.League: Personnel

+Foreign players

 Format

 In the 1996 season, the league abolished the split-season format and followed a single-season format; sixteen clubs played in double round-robin format, a total of 30 games per club.
 The games went to golden-goal extra time and penalties if needed after regulation.
 A club received 3 points for any win, 1 point for PK loss, and 0 pts for regulation or extra time loss.
 The clubs were ranked by points, and tie breakers are in the following order: